Rangers vs. White Sox Player Props Betting Odds

 Semien Stats

-- Semien has put up 123 hits with 27 doubles, two triples, 15 home runs and 46 walks.
-He has driven in 66 runs with nine stolen bases.
+- Semien has recorded 125 hits with 27 doubles, two triples, 16 home runs and 47 walks.
+He has driven in 68 runs with nine stolen bases.

-- Semien hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a home run, two walks and five RBI.
+- Semien will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .250 with a home run, three walks and five RBI.

 Semien Recent Games